vemarahub/StoreLocator/README.md

 # Store Locator API

 This is the Store Locator Application used to save and get details of store using a json file.
-The microservices rest api application developed using spring boot have below functionalities:
+The microservices rest api application developed using spring boot.

+## Functionalities

-•	API that create a or multiple store(s) with store details URL := http://localhost:9900/storelocator/stores Method  := POST
+* API that create a or multiple store(s) with store details URL := http://localhost:9900/storelocator/stores Method  := POST
         Sample Request  :=